godspeedsystems/gs-documentation/docs/microservices-framework/datasources/caching.md

 godspeed plugin add <plugin-name>
 ```

-Once you add the desired cache, you can find its configuration in the `src/datasources` e.g. `redis.yaml`.
+Once you add the desired cache, you can find its code in `src/types/redis.ts` where you can reuse our existing plugins or have code of your own plugin.
+You can find its configuration in the `src/datasources` e.g. `redis.yaml`.
 All the redis database related configuration need to be set in this file.
+The `redis.yaml` is an instance of `type: redis`.
+You can have multiple instances of `type: redis` called `redis1.yaml`, `redis2.yaml` etc.

 ```bash
 ├── api.yaml
 ├── redis.yaml